eschercloudai/terraform-provider-eck/docs/resources/cluster.md

 ### Required

-- `applicationbundle` (String) The version of the bundled components in the cluster.
-See https://docs.eschercloud.ai/Kubernetes/Reference/compatibility_matrix for details.
 - `clusternetwork` (Attributes) (see [below for nested schema](#nestedatt--clusternetwork))
 - `controlplane` (Attributes) (see [below for nested schema](#nestedatt--controlplane))
-- `eckcp` (String) The associated ECK Control Plane for the cluster.
 - `name` (String) The name of the ECK cluster.

 ### Optional